dominiquefastus/NuStru-CodonAnalysis/README.md

 ```

 #### Create nustruDB for Uniprot data
 To create the database from Uniprot, the nucleotide sequence is fetched from the NCBI nt database.
 The refered Genebank ID or EMBL ID is used to fetch the nucleotide sequence.
-Two scripts are provided, but while the first one follows a similiar strategy as the pdb mapping with only providing uniprot ids (see `nustruDB/Example/example1_uniprotIDs.txt`), the second script takes in a predefined list (see `nustruDB/Example/example1_uniprotList.tsv`).
+Two scripts are provided, but while the first one follows a similiar strategy as the PDB mapping with only providing Uniprot ids (see `nustruDB/Example/example1_uniprotIDs.txt`), the second script takes in a predefined list (see `nustruDB/Example/example1_uniprotList.tsv`).
 The database is then created with the following command:

 ##### Slow version (but complete)